csgillespie/efficientR/main.md

 ## R startup

 Every time R starts a couple of file scripts are run by default, as documented in `?Startup`.
 This section explains how to customise these files, allowing you to save API keys or load frequently used functions.
 Before learning how to modify these files, we'll take a look at how to ignore them, with R's startup arguments.
 If you want to turn custom set-up 'on' it's useful to be able to turn it 'off', e.g. for debugging.

 <div class="rmdtip">
-<p>Some of R's startup arguments can be controlled interactively in RStudio.
+<p>Some of R’s startup arguments can be controlled interactively in RStudio.
 See the online help file <a href="https://support.rstudio.com/hc/en-us/articles/200549016-Customizing-RStudio">Customizing RStudio</a> for more on this.</p>
 </div>

 ### R startup arguments